Sexualization in child beauty pageants: Training for beauty pageants

 The training for child beauty pageant competitors includes long hours and strict daily routines.
-During training periods, the children are often pushed beyond their limits and denied necessary rest.
-Parents can pay for private coaching, teach their children themselves, or enroll their children in pageant schools.
-Although these children are working long hours throughout the week for the financial gain of their parents, Child labour laws in the United States do not apply to them and the practice remains mostly unregulated.
+During training periods, they are often pushed beyond their limits and denied necessary rest.
+Parents can pay for private coaching, teach their children themselves, or enroll them in pageant schools.
+Although these children are working long hours throughout the week for the financial gain of their parents, child labor laws in the United States do not apply to them and the practice remains mostly unregulated.

 Support for participation

-Despite criticism of child beauty pageants, contestants' parents continue to argue for the positive impact these competitions have on their children's personal development.
-Supporters often cite self-confidence and poise as attributes that children learn during the pageant process, and still more defend pageants as being similar to other athletic, music, or educational programs.
-Since young girls like playing dress up and enjoy participating in beauty pageants, they argue, they are positive events.
-The Pageant Director for the Cities of America preliminary pageant system echoes these sentiments and argues that pageants are good for girls—they develop self-confidence by actively trying to be a part of something, they compete with others through a fair process, and they enjoy meeting others with similar interests.
+Despite widespread criticism of child beauty pageants, contestants' parents continue to argue for the positive impact that they have on their children's personal development.
+Supporters often cite self-confidence and poise as attributes that they learn during the pageant process, and still more defend pageants as being similar to other athletic, music, or educational programs.
+Since young girls like playing dress up and enjoy participating in beauty pageants, they argue, that they are positive events.
+The Pageant Director for the Cities of America preliminary pageant system echoes these sentiments and argues that pageants are good for girls—they develop self-confidence by actively trying to be a part of something, they compete with others through a fair process and enjoy meeting others with similar interests.
 Being able to communicate and network with others is an important skill that children learn at a young age when participating in beauty pageants.
-Through pageants, children also learn how to communicate with adults.
+Through pageants, they also learn how to communicate with adults.

-One pageant mother insists that pageants have helped her daughter "gain poise, confidence, showmanship, discipline and grace."
+One mother insists that pageants have helped her daughter "gain poise, confidence, showmanship, discipline and grace."
 This may be true for some contestants, as the child's attitude typically derives from the parent.
-When the parents embrace a positive attitude, the children will follow.
+When the parents embrace a positive attitude, the children usually follow.
 In these cases, pageants can teach children how to be gracious winners and good losers.
 They will learn the aspects of rules and fair play.
-Thus, pageants teach children how to be calm, cool, and collected in front of crowds.
+Thus, pageants teach them how to be calm, cool, and collected in front of crowds.
 Supporters believe participants learn tenacity when they fail and must move on, and they practice arduously trying to achieve something which proves even more valuable when they are successful.

 From some child contestants' perspectives, pageants are fun and a way to make new friends, and they are able to feel good about their friends winning.